kukuu/encryption-ware/KF-NFT/app/README.md

 It will automatically open the chrome browser and will open the website.
 When ever you change any code, it will compile automatically and refresh the page.

-When you run the app on the brower, the output would be
+When you run the app on the browser, the output would be

 ![Alt text](https://raw.githubusercontent.com/amir-saeed/ReactJs/master/Show-bootstrap-modal-on-button-click/output.png?raw=true "Bootstrap modal")